zzhang-cn/LLM4LLM/README.md

 This repository contains materials for a flipped classroom discussion series on Large Language Models (LLMs), designed for non-CS/AI students, researchers, and professors.
 The goal is to build a fundamental understanding of LLMs through guided exploration and structured discussions.

+## The Meta-Experiment: LLMs Explaining Themselves

+Humans are not born to explain themselves; perhaps LLMs can, and they get better over time.

+This curriculum represents a recursive experiment: using LLMs to explain their own inner workings.
+As these models become more capable, the teaching materials can potentially improve in tandem - from creating more effective visualizations that rival expert presentations to incorporating new research insights about LLM mechanisms that are still being discovered.

+This creates a self-reflexive learning system that may evolve alongside the technology it teaches.
+See [self-evolve.md](./self-evolve.md) for our experimental prompt that guides LLMs in analyzing and enhancing these materials.

 ## Why LLM4LLM?

 Large Language Models have evolved at a breathtaking pace, making it challenging for educators and learners to keep up.
 This project offers a direct path to understanding these complex systems without getting lost in technical minutiae.